Optimization of escape kinetics by reflecting and resetting: Results

-The location of the reflecting boundary $x_{r^*}(\kappa)$ is calculated numerically from Eq.~(\ref{eq:xrcondition}).
 Analogously like in Fig.~\ref{fig:mfptgain} fluctuations in $x_{r^*}$ are due to difficulties in precise extracting of the optimal resetting rate $r^*$ as minima of MFPT curves are shallow and wide, see bottom panel of Fig.~\ref{fig:resetting}.
 The $\kappa \to \infty$ limit corresponds to the placing of the reflecting boundary within the infinite rectangular potential well, as for $\kappa\to\infty$ the particle motion reduces to the free motion restricted by reflecting ($x_r=-1$) and absorbing ($x_b=1$) boundaries.
 Therefore, the limiting $\kappa\to\infty$ case can be studied more rigorously, see below.
 With the increasing $\kappa$, $x_{r^*}$ moves steadily to the right.
-Finally, it saturates around $x_{r^*} \approx -0.936$ which corresponds to $\kappa\to\infty$ limit, i.e., to the stochastic resetting of free motion in the presence of the reflecting boundary at $x_r=-1$.
+Finally, it saturates around $x_{r^*} \approx -0.936$ which corresponds to $\kappa\to\infty$ limit, i.e., to the stochastic resetting of free motion in the presence of the reflecting boundary at $x_r=-1$. \kct{ Further shift of the reflecting boundary to the right (beyound $x_{r^*}$) can subsequently decrease the value of the MFPT below $\mathcal{T}_{r=r^*}(\kappa)$.
+The minimal MFPT is reached when the reflecting boundary is placed at the initial position.
+Thus, reflecting can easily outperform temporal stochastic resetting. }

+\kct{ The motion under stochastic resetting and the uninterrupted (restricted by the reflecting boundary) motion bear fundamental differences.
+Nevertheless, both processes, despite being very different, can display the MFPT equivalence.
+In other words, for $r^*$, it is possible to find an effective escape problem from a bounded interval $(x_{r^*},1)$ leading to the same MFPT.
+The location of the reflecting boundary $x_{r^*}$ moves towards the origin as $\kappa$ increases, see Fig.~\ref{fig:xr}, in response to changes in the potential.
+The exponent $\kappa$ controls the steepens of the $|x|^\kappa$ potential, which in the $\kappa\to\infty$ limit reduces to the infinite rectangular potential well.
+As $\kappa$ increases, the external potential increasingly restricts the exploration of the region $x\ll 0$ and decreases the MFPT.
+For this reason, $\mathcal{T}_{r=r^*}(\kappa)$ is a decreasing function of $\kappa$.
+Similarly, $\mathcal{T}(x=0,x_{r},x_b=1)$ is a decreasing function of $x_r$ ($x_r<0$).
+As a result, the condition on $x_{r^*}$, i.e., $\mathcal{T}(x=0,x_{r^*},x_b=1) = \mathcal{T}_{r=r^*}(\kappa)$ demands $x_{r^*}$ to move toward the origin until it reaches the value corresponding to the $\kappa\to\infty$ limit. }

 The formula for the MFPT under stochastic resetting \cite{pal2019first} from the interval $(-L,L)$ restricted by two absorbing boundaries